dom-andolino/dom-andolino/README.md

 - 👋 Hi, I’m @dom-andolino
-- 👀 I’m interested in everything data...Also speciality coffee ☕!
+- 👀 I'm an experienced data professional skilled in SQL, Python, and Business Intelligence tools.
+I'm also a Registered Yoga Teacher 🧘 and specialty coffee enthusiast ☕!
-- 🌱 I’m currently learning Mahcine Learning with python.
+- 🌱 I’m forever a work in progress, but lately I've been diving into DBT, Airflow, and ML concepts.
+Expanding my toolkit for building scalable data pipelines and intelligent automation.
 - 📫 How to reach me: https://www.linkedin.com/in/dandolino/

 <!---